-Price elasticity of Demand = %change in Demand %change in Price it is equal to the formula = (Q2-Q1/Q1) / (P2-P1/P1).
+Price elasticity of Demand = %change in Demand %change in Price

 First exam was used as a Pretest exam for the students.

 Wageez Math is a compact application designed to help Students in learning the basic math operations.
 The program allows Students to answer a series of questions in the Interactive mode and provides them with the answer after a few seconds in.
 Students can select the type of operation (Addition, Subtraction, Multiplication, Approximation, Common fractions, Decimal fractions, Math Games).